Tax Write-Off for Small Business: What Counts in 2026

 The IRS allows deductions for expenses that are both ordinary (common in your industry) and necessary (helpful and appropriate for your business).
 That language comes directly from IRS guidelines on business expenses.

 Here are the categories that apply to most small businesses.
+For a deeper dive into each one, see our full list of expense categories.

 Office and Workspace Expenses

 Home office deduction.
 Business owners who use a dedicated space in their home regularly and exclusively for business can deduct those costs.
-The IRS offers two methods.
+The IRS offers two methods:

-Simplified method: $5 per square foot, up to 300 square feet, for a maximum deduction of $1,500 per year (IRS simplified method details).
+- Simplified method: $5 per square foot, up to 300 square feet, for a maximum deduction of $1,500 per year (IRS simplified method details)

-Regular method: Calculate the actual percentage of your home used for business.
-Apply that percentage to rent or mortgage interest, utilities, insurance, repairs, and depreciation.
+- Regular method: Calculate the actual percentage of your home used for business.
+Apply that percentage to rent or mortgage interest, utilities, insurance, repairs, and depreciation

 Office supplies and equipment.
 Paper, printer ink, software subscriptions, computers, furniture.
 All standard write-offs.